swiss-transplant-cohort-study/3LC-user-manual/docs/source/patient2.rst

 Consent management
 ====================

 Here you can see the STCS ID for the created patient and the age of the patient.
 Here an option will be give to note whether the patient might need to re-consent or not.
-Patient need for re-consent might happen in a variety of situations, such as: patient is under 18 at the time of the transplantation, patient was not able to give consent at the time of transplantion, etc. In the case of the patient 90000034, age 14, the default re-consent is set to "Yes".
+Patient need for re-consent might happen in a variety of situations, such as: patient is under 18 at the time of the transplantation, patient was not able to give consent at the time of transplantion, etc. In the case of the patient 90000034, age 14, the default re-consent is set to "Yes" (and it can not be edited).
 If the patient is an adult, the default re-consent is set to "No".

 .. image:: ConsentFields.png